 VIII.
-Undergraduate Degree Regulations and Procedures
+Associate Diploma Regulations and Procedures

 Feedback to students on work completed or in progress is an integral part of teaching and learning in that it allows students to measure their understanding of material and their progress on learning objectives.
 Feedback often goes beyond grading-an indication of the standard achieved-to include comments on the particular strengths and weaknesses of a student's performance.
 While the nature and frequency of such feedback will vary with the course, the University of Guelph is committed to providing students with appropriate and timely feedback on their work.
 Particularly in 1000 and 2000 level courses, instructors are urged to provide some feedback prior to the 40th class day.